 In 1944, men from the 43rd Wessex, 53rd Welsh, 15th Scottish and 11th Armoured Divisions finally took control of one of the most strategically important battlegrounds in northern France.
 It took ten weeks of fierce fighting and cost the lives of 10,000 men, but taking and holding Hill 112 allowed the Allies to retake Caen and continue the liberation of Europe.

 The Hill 112 Memorial Foundation has been set up to continue the work of Sgt Albert Figg, who worked tirelessly to turn the site, known in 1944 as ‘Death Valley’, into what is now known as Normandy’s ‘Hill of Peace’.

-The Trust is working alongside the Odon Cote 112 Association to maintain a number of existing memorials at the site as well as raising funds to pursue two more projects, a feature film aimed at telling the story of Hill 112 and a viewing platform that will allow the site’s incredible story to be told and better understood.
+The Trust is working alongside the Odon Cote 112 Association to maintain a number of existing memorials at the site as well as raising funds to improve the landscaping and hardstanding at the site and to complete a professionally created feature-length film aimed at telling the incredible story of Hill 112.

 The film will bring together the testimony of a number of soldiers who were there and whose memories were recorded for posterity.
 Award-winning film-maker Peter Williams is determined to bring these interviews together into an educational film that will help young people, in particular, to understand the significance of the events of D-Day and the conflict that followed.

 Stay in touch with The 112 Memorial Foundation